If your Mitsubishi vehicle is displaying ASC system service requi

 - Fractured reverse drum or worn piston that engages it usually happens when driving for a longer time with band anchor stud removed.
 The free-spinning that happens generates friction and heat, which deteriorates drum and piston assembly.

 Newer Mitsubishi cars use Continuously Variable Transmissions made by Jacto.
 Although available in several variants, all of them share several common problems.

 - Worn or failed solenoid regulator valve, resulting in low transmission fluid pressure.
-As this affects the operation of various solenoids, drivers may also experience slippage and poor acceleration in addition to rattle during accelerations.
+As this affects various solenoids' operation, drivers may also experience slippage and poor acceleration, and rattle during accelerations.